LieuweJ/smelly-mars-rover/typescript/backlog.md

 - cleanup.
 - cleanup, move global params to Factory files.
 - ----- State after 4 hours 30 minutes.
+- refactor responsibility move amount of square from VehicleState to MoveCommand: 'moveOneX' to moveXBy(squares: number)

 Not doing: